petezhou972/petezhou.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Eller College of Management, University of Arizona
+  - name: University of Arizona
     url: https://eller.arizona.edu/

 # Short bio (displayed in user profile at end of posts)